 Home » Fixing your damp house

-A mixture of classroom-based activities and hands-on practical sessions will help you to recognise the warning signs of damp problems and to explore the different techniques and methods you can use to reduce or eliminate the problem.
+This course, through a mixture of classroom-based activities and hands-on practical sessions will help you to recognise the warning signs of damp problems, recognise where past conservation efforts may have gone wrong and to explore the different techniques and methods you can use to reduce or eliminate the problem.

 - Duration: 2 days